Sherif127/ansible-wordpress-deploy/README.md

 ## 🚀 WordPress Deployment with Ansible (RedHat-based Systems)

-This project automates the deployment of a complete WordPress environment using Ansible on RedHat-based Linux systems (such as CentOS or RHEL).
-It installs and configures MariaDB, Apache, PHP, and WordPress seamlessly without any manual intervention.
+This project automates the deployment of a full WordPress stack using Ansible on Red Hat-based Linux systems (such as CentOS or RHEL).
+It installs and configures MariaDB, Apache, PHP, and WordPress with minimal manual intervention, following Infrastructure-as-Code best practices.

 ## 📦 Project Structure